Editorial Review

 GHK-Cu and Vascular Health Research Relevant to Sexual Function

-GHK-Cu upregulates expression of endothelial nitric oxide synthase (eNOS) and promotes the formation of new blood vessels through VEGF stimulation.
-Research in Genome Medicine (2014) identified that GHK-Cu modulates the expression of 31 genes directly involved in vascular remodeling and endothelial function.
-Additionally, GHK-Cu’s antioxidant gene activation (SOD, glutathione peroxidase) protects endothelial cells from oxidative stress — a primary driver of endothelial dysfunction that contributes to both cardiovascular disease and erectile dysfunction through the same vascular mechanisms.
+Its antioxidant gene activation (SOD, glutathione peroxidase) also protects endothelial cells from oxidative stress — a primary driver of endothelial dysfunction that contributes to both cardiovascular disease and erectile dysfunction through the same vascular mechanisms.

-While direct clinical evidence for GHK-Cu in sexual function research is limited, the peptide’s effects on the underlying vascular biology represent a mechanistically rational area for investigation, particularly in models of age-related endothelial decline where sexual dysfunction and cardiovascular risk are co-morbid.
+Direct clinical evidence for GHK-Cu in sexual function research is limited.
+However, its effects on the underlying vascular biology represent a mechanistically rational area for study.
+This is especially true in models of age-related endothelial decline, where sexual dysfunction and cardiovascular risk co-occur.

 Important Disclaimer